jedcn/notes-for-functional-javascript/README.md

 ## How is it used?

 If you have this locally, you could run `npm install` to grab any dependencies.
-You can run all of the specs with `npm test`.
+You can then run all of the specs with `npm test`.

 You can also take advantage of `npm start`: this sets up a watcher and runs the tests whenever you modify the specs.